frdedynamics/hvl_robotics_website/_pages/ele306/ELE306-control-custom-robot.md

 </joint>
 ```

+**Note:** You can define multiple command interfaces in case you want the joint to also be able to control the velocity or effort (torque) of the joint.
+Also, the `min` and `max` parameters are optional.

 #### Gripper
-Another example of defining the command interface of a joint is that we can make one joint simpli mimic another e.g. for a gripper where both fingers are supposed to move together:
+Another example of defining the command interface of a joint is that we can make one joint simply mimic another e.g. for a gripper where both fingers are supposed to move together:

 ```xml
 <joint name="gripper_finger_left_joint">